-- 29. Notes from the Court of Auditors' report that the Agency's budget is partly financed by fees from Union economic operators; observes that the amount of fees fluctuates every year depending on the volume of registrations of substances; notes that a future decrease of the Agency's revenue resulting from the United Kingdom's decision to leave the Union is possible; calls on the Agency to report to the discharge authority on the mitigating measures that may be adopted; - 30.
-Notes that the United Kingdom's decision to leave the Union also poses operational risks for the Agency since the Union chemicals legislation which the Agency manages (REACH, BPR, CLP and PIC Regulations) are also internal market regulatory laws; notes that reducing the jurisdiction to which these regulations apply to EU-27 will create an additional workload for providing advice and assistance to United Kingdoms' companies which will be in a 'third country' as well as a transitional workload caused by transferring regulatory work from the United Kingdom to the EU-27; notes that as all regulatory processes are IT-supported, the Agency's IT tools will require re-tooling; notes moreover that the potential loss of United Kingdom citizens currently employed as experts will also have an operational impact; - 31.
-Notes with satisfaction that the Agency has been monitoring CO2 emissions, uses teleconference services to cut the unnecessary travels, reduces the size and improves efficiency of new building by setting required minimum energy efficiency and building standards, reduces paper consumption with new efficient printers, roll-out of IT such as

-EasySign and use of Sharepoint, replaces lamps in underground car part with energy efficient lamps, encourages recycling to ensure a cost-effective and environment-friendly working place and is committed to further reduce or offset CO2 emissions;
+- 35. Notes from the Court of Auditors' report that the Agency's budget is partly financed by fees from Union economic operators; observes that the amount of fees fluctuates every year depending on the volume of registrations of substances; notes that a future decrease of the Agency's revenue resulting from the United Kingdom's decision to leave the Union is possible; calls on the Agency to report to the discharge authority on the mitigating measures that may be adopted; - 36.
+Notes that the United Kingdom's decision to leave the Union also poses operational risks for the Agency since the Union chemicals legislation which the Agency manages (REACH, BPR, CLP and PIC Regulations) are also internal market regulatory laws; notes that reducing the jurisdiction to which these regulations apply to EU-27 will create an additional workload for providing advice and assistance to the United Kingdom's companies which will be in a 'third country' as well as a transitional workload caused by transferring regulatory work from the United Kingdom to the EU-27; notes that as all regulatory processes are IT-supported, the Agency's IT tools will require re-tooling; notes moreover that the potential loss of United Kingdom citizens currently employed as experts will also have an operational impact; calls on the Agency to proactively plan and prepare for any and all such potential losses; calls on the Agency to work in close cooperation with the Commission regarding the negotiations relating to the United Kingdom's decision to leave the Union in order to be sufficiently prepared to minimize any negative operational or financial impact that may occur; - 37.
+Notes with satisfaction that the Agency has been monitoring CO2 emissions, uses teleconference services to cut the unnecessary travels, reduces the size and improves efficiency of new building by setting required minimum energy efficiency and building standards, reduces paper consumption with new efficient printers, roll-out of IT such as EasySign and use of Sharepoint, replaces lamps in underground car part with energy efficient lamps, encourages recycling to ensure a cost-effective and environment-friendly working place and is committed to further reduce or offset CO2 emissions; - 38.
+Takes note that in 2016 the Agency continued implementing its integrated regulatory strategy, bringing all REACH and CLP processes together in order to reach the aim of relevant regulations, further advancing in the integration of REACH and CLP processes; - 39.
+Calls on the Commission to launch a policy debate with relevant stakeholders in order to review Union legislation related to risk assessment for food, chemicals and related products and the effectiveness of such legislation; - 40.
+Notes that the participation of UN sub-organisations, such as the International Agency for Research on Cancer, as observers in the work of the Agency, was approved in 2016;